rominirani/genai-apptemplates-googlecloud/README.md

-# Sample Apps built with various different tools utilising Vertex PaLM API
+# Sample Applications to accelerate your Gen AI Applications on Google Cloud

-Sample Applications have been provided that you can deploy on Google Cloud.
+Looking to build Gen AI applications that integrate with Vertex AI PaLM Foundational models?
+Would you like to use utilize standard frameworks like Python Flask, Streamlit, Gradio to host these applications on Google Cloud?
+You have come to the right place.

-The applications demonstrate how you can use standard frameworks like Python Flask, Streamlit, Gradio to host applications on Google Cloud that interact with the Vertex AI PaLM Models : Text , Chat and Code.
+The Sample Applications listed are provided as application templates that you can use.
+The key goal of these applications is to get you started quickly and help you understand how you can integrate the Vertex PaLM API and the necessary commands to deploy these applications to Google Cloud.

-These code samples are provided as templates that you can use.
-You can go through the various projects and pick a project or two that interests you.
+You can go through the various applications and pick an application or two that interests you.
 Click on any of the projects to see detailed documentation, sample template and instructions to deploy on Google Cloud.

 ## Environment Setup

+We provide instructions for setting up your environment in [Cloud Shell](https://cloud.google.com/shell).
 Before you run any of the sample applications, ensure that you have followed the instructions in [SETUP.md](SETUP.md).

 ## Sample Applications